cs-gavin-huang/404-error-game/README.md

 # 404-error-game
-a game can begin by meeting 404 error
+a game can begin by meeting 404 error (just like t-rex-runner)